Tree Insect Calendar

 Check out what is bugging your trees!

-This handy tree insect calendar helps homeowners identify what’s bugging your trees.
-DLC Arbor Services employs one of the few ISA Certified Master Arborist in the Denver area.
+This handy tree insect calendar helps homeowners identify what’s bugging their trees.
 We continuously monitor for new or re-emerging insects or diseases and advise action when necessary.

 Got a tree insect problem and need it treated?
 Click here to fill out a tree service request form, or give us a call at 303-378-8000.

 This insect radiated out of Cherry Hills Village several years ago and now found across the Denver Metro area.
 It overwinters as a grub in lawns.
 The beetle damages plants, trees, vines, and potted flowers.
 DLC Arbor Services basis its treatments on the type of plant infected.

 Emerald Ash Borer

 The time to treat for the Emerald Ash Borer is now.
 Ash trees have no natural defense against the EAB.
 Since it can take three to five years for an untrained eye to detect this jewel green insect, by the time the bug is noticed, it is too late to save the tree.
 DLC Arbor’s experts can provide you with treatment options.

 This common parasitic wasp plagues young Ash trees with trunks less than 12 inches in diameter.
 Our arborist says it is difficult to find an Ash tree without it in Denver.
 Although fatal if left untreated, it is controlled with a combination of insecticide and fertilizer.

 Kermes Scale attacks the twigs of Oak trees.
 Symptoms include branch tips falling off in high numbers between May and September.
 Kermes Scale is often confused with squirrel damage.
 DLC Arbor treats this tenacious insect with a combination of systemic insecticides.